tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 Designating a resolver MUST rely on mutual agreement between the entity managing a zone (the Domain Owner) and the entity operating the resolver.
 These entities can be one and the same, or a Domain Owner can choose to designate a third-party resolver to handle its traffic.
 By presenting proof of this mutual agreement, the two entities assert to clients that interacting with the designated resolver will not expose information about names being resolved to an entity that would otherwise not be able to learn such information.

 As an example with only one entity, a company that runs many sites within "enterprise.example.com" can provide its own DoH resolver, "doh.enterprise.example.com", and designate only that resolver for all names that fall within "enterprise.example.com".
-This means that no other resolver would be designated for those names, and clients would only be resolving names with the same entity that would receive TLS connections.
+This means that no other resolver would be designated for those names, and clients would only resolve names with the same entity that would service TLS connections.

-As an example with several entities, the organization that runs sites within "example.org" may work with two different Content Delivery Networks (CDNs) to serve its sites.
+As an example with several entities, the organization that operates sites within "example.org" may work with two different Content Delivery Networks (CDNs) to serve its sites.
 It might designate names under "example.com" to two different entities, "doh.cdn-a.net" and "doh.cdn-b.net".
-These are CDNs that have an existing relationship with the organization that runs "example.org", and have agreements with that organization about how data about names and users is handled.
+These are CDNs that have an existing relationship with the organization that runs "example.org", and have agreements with that organization about how data with information on names and users is handled.

 There are several methods that can be used to designate a resolver:

 - Based on SVCB DNS records issued to another resolver ({{svcb}})
 - Based on information from Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
-- Based on mutual confirmation of domains over HTTPS ({{pvd-mutual}})
+- Based on mutual agreement through confirmation of domains over HTTPS ({{pvd-mutual}})

 Note that clients SHOULD NOT accept designations for effective top-level domains (eTLDs), such as ".com".